iden3/iden3js/README.md

 // also we can import an already existing seed let seed = 'blanket kick genre rubber better helmet youth slush acid select brick setup';
 let keys = kc.generateKeysMnemonic(seed);

+// For more info and details about mnemonic, see section Usage>KeyContainer

+// Also, we have other 2 methods to create keys, kc.importKey and kc.generateKeyRand:

 // import privkey
 let key0id = kc.importKey('privKHex');